monalisaRenaissance/monalisa/_sources/tutorial_1.rst.txt

 We want to take that opportunity to introduce a few basic important definitions and some vocabulary of Monalisa.
 We will do that by giving first a brief description of each argument passed to Mathilda:

     - `y`       : List of data vectors.
-Each entry of that table is complex-vamued.
+Each entry of that table is complex-valued.
 We shape it in the size `nPt x nCh` when passed to a reconstruction function, where `nPt` stands for 'number of points' and `nCh` for 'number of channels'.
     - `t`       : List of k-space trajectory points.
 Each entry is real-valued.
 We shape it usually in the size `frDim x nPt` or a reshapable size.
 Here stands `frDim` for 'frame dimension' and can be 1, 2 or 3.
 It is the number of spatial dimensions in the image.
     - `ve`      : List of volume element.
 Each entry is real-valued.
 There is one volume element for each point of the k-space trajectory and can be considered to be 1 divided by the k-space density compensation.
     - `C`       : List of estimated coil-sensitivity maps.
 Each entry is complex-valued.
 There is one map for each channel.
 Each map has `frDim` dimension.